Open Landscapes and Hot Spots in Rural Skåne

 Norrvikens Trädgårdar is a dreamy garden museum situated on the edge of the sea.
-The alley leading up to the green house mansion is flanked by apple trees, growing to the sound of classical music, and what follows is a botanical show of elegans.
-We wandered through the lush gardens before enjoying a meal outside the Green house cooked by one Swedens finest chefs, Tobias Millqvist.
-Our lunch at Norrviken was spectacular, beautifully plated and cooked with local ingrediens.
-We left with the feeling that we had just experienced something complete and wonderful.
-Needless to say I recommend that you visit this place if you are in the region.
-Unfortunately this is the only time I had damaged photos in years so unfortunately I can’t share shots of the beautifully plated food we had,
+The alley leading up to the greenhouse mansion is flanked by apple trees, growing to the sound of classical music, and what follows is a botanical show of elegance.
+We wandered through the lush gardens before enjoying a meal outside the Greenhouse cooked by one Swedens finest chefs, Tobias Millqvist.
+Our lunch at Norrviken was spectacular, beautifully plated and prepared with local ingredients.
+We left with the feeling that we had just experienced something complete and excellent.
+Needless to say, I recommend that you visit this place if you are in the region.
+Unfortunately, this is the only time I had damaged photos in years so sadly I can’t share shots of the beautifully plated food we had,

 Veggie friendliness: Norrviken serves a vegetarian or vegan option every day.